Key Takeaways

-Canthoplasty or cat eye surgery is a cosmetic eyelid surgery that reshapes your eyes for a more youthful and attractive look.
+Canthoplasty or cat eye surgery is a cosmetic eyelid surgery that reshapes the eyes.
+It should only be performed by a highly skilled oculoplastic surgeon.

-The procedure involves reshaping the lateral canthus.
-The lateral canthus is the outer corner of your eye, where the lower and upper eyelids meet to form a V-shape.
+The procedure involves reshaping the outer corners of the eyes where the lower and upper eyelids meet to form a V-shape.
+This helps to make the outer corner appear more raised, creating almond-shaped eyes.

-However, not all canthoplasty patients aim for attractive eyes.
-The procedure can treat ectropion, a condition characterized by lower eyelids that are turned outwards.
+Not all canthoplasty procedures are cosmetic.
+The surgery can also treat ectropion, a condition characterized by outward-turning lower eyelids.

-During an initial consultation, your eye surgeon will examine you to ensure the procedure is suitable.
+During an initial consultation, your eye surgeon will examine you to ensure that a cat eye lift procedure is suitable for you.
+Generally, you’re an ideal candidate for cat eye surgery if you:

 - Have drooping or sagging eyelids due to age, genetics, or lifestyle